Occupational Therapy Doctorate (OTD)

 If you know early in your college career that you want to become an occupational therapist and apply to our BSHS/MSOT program after completing 60 undergraduate credits, you can finish your bachelor’s, your master’s and your doctoral degrees in just six years.
 Visit the MSOT page to get started there.

-OTD Program Format
+Post-Professional OTD Program Format

 The online OTD program is designed to be flexible for working occupational therapists.
 You can enroll in the Doctor of Occupational Therapy program in any state in the country or internationally.
 With both synchronous and asynchronous course content, you'll be able to complete your study in a way that works best for you.
 The program is completed in four terms (16 months).
 Here at Touro, we focus on providing a student-centered, supportive learning environment, and will work with you to ensure you get the most out of your education.

-Doctor of Occupational Therapy Curriculum
+Post-Professional Occupational Therapy Doctorate Curriculum

 Term 1